 - Performing a Titration: A known volume of the solution with unknown concentration (the analyte) is placed in a flask.
 The titrant is slowly added from a buret until the indicator changes color, signaling the endpoint of the titration.

 - Equivalence Point: At the equivalence point, the moles of acid and base are stoichiometrically equivalent according to the balanced chemical equation.
-For example, in the titration of a monoprotic acid (like HCl) with a monobasic base (like NaOH), the equivalence point is reached when the moles of HCl equal the moles of NaOH.
+Take this: in the titration of a monoprotic acid (like HCl) with a monobasic base (like NaOH), the equivalence point is reached when the moles of HCl equal the moles of NaOH.

 - Calculations: Using the volume and concentration of the titrant, you can calculate the moles of titrant used to reach the equivalence point.
 Then, using the stoichiometry of the reaction, you can calculate the moles of analyte in the original solution and determine its concentration.